Bus carrying Farmingdale High School band crashes in New York's Orange County; Sources tell CBS New York at least 1 dead, 5 injured

 The bus was one of six carrying the Farmingdale High School marching band.
 The band - roughly 300 students in total - were all headed to band camp in Greeley, Penn.
 One of the six buses overturned.

 Initial reports suggest that 45 people were on the bus involved in the accident, and five were seriously injured.
-Some of the injured were taken to Garnet Health Medical in Middletown, N.Y.
+The injured were being taken to hospitals in Orange and Westchester County.

-Family reunification is being set up for those taken to Garnet Health Medical at SUNY Orange College, Middletown Mayor Joseph Destefano told CBS New York's Dick Brennan.

 It happened shortly before 1:30 p.m.